ClojureBridge/community-docs/docs/clojure/set.md

 author: yokolet
 ---

-The *set* is one of data strucrues.
-Every computer language has this data structure.
+The *set* is a data structures.
+Most computer languages have this data structure.
-It looks like array (vector in Clojure), but every element is unique.
+It looks like an array (or a vector, in Clojure terms), but every element is unique.
-The elements' order is not guaranteed.
+Elements are stored in no particular order.

-We can create *set* data structure by `set` function.
-Also, we can create it by var binding.
+We can create *set* data structures by using the `set` function.
+We can also create it with var binding.

 The syntax is: `(set coll)`